TritonDataCenter/triton/docs/developer-guide/coal-setup.md

         1. Launch VMware Fusion
         2. File > Open... `coal-<branch>-<build_date_time>-<git_sha1_hash>-4gb.vmwarevm`
         3. Virtual Machine > Settings
-        4. Processes & Memory > set memory to 8192 MB or greater.
-Be sure to leave Mac OS X with at least 8 GB.
+        4. Processes & Memory > Default memory is set to 8192 MB, but be sure to leave Mac OS X with at least 8 GB.
+If you prefer not to use the VMWare GUI, the place to change this default is in the CoaL `USB-headnode.vmx` file, where you can set `memsize = "6144"`, for example.
+	   WARNING: If you choose to allocate less than 6 GB this may cause problems, and if you go as low as 4 GB it certainly will.
+As the CoaL VM hits its memory limit, it will page rapidly and operations will contend for resources.
+In this situation, the VM will attempt to perform massive amounts of disk I/O to keep up with the system's demands, and will slow down and eventually fail to meet them.

 1. When you are prompted with the GRUB menu press the down arrow.